WELCOME TO THE UC BERKELEY DEPARTMENT OF ECONOMICS!

 - Graduate Division's New Graduate Student Orientation, TBA

-Beginning July 17th, all new students (including course-work only, and exchange students) will be taking Econ 204 (see below) up to four hours a day Monday through Friday and studying a signficant amount of time outside of class.
-Consider arriving a few weeks to a month prior to July 17th to find housing, explore the area, and get yourself settled.
+Beginning July 23, all new students (including course-work only, and exchange students) will be taking Econ 204 (see below) up to four hours a day Monday through Friday and studying a signficant amount of time outside of class.
+Consider arriving a few weeks to one month prior to July 23 to find housing, explore the area, and get yourself settled.
 Housing resources can be found in the links above.

-ECON 204: Mathematical Tools for Economists: This mandatory course begins prior to the official start of the Fall semester on Monday, July 17, 2017 and ends Friday, August 4, 2017.
-Please see this year's Econ 204 summary for more information on course content, as well as the possibility of receiving a waiver: TBA.
+ECON 204: Mathematical Tools for Economists: This mandatory course begins prior to the official start of the Fall semester on Monday, July 23, 2018 and ends Friday, August 10, 2018.
+Please see this year's Econ 204 summary for more information on course content, as well as the possibility of receiving a waiver.
 Instructions on how to enroll for Econ 204 will be emailed only to students permitted enrollment in the course.

 Year 1 Course Requirements: During the first two semesters of study, students must take a set of eight core courses to satisfy requirements in mathematics, economic history, economic theory, and econometrics.
 Details on the first year can be found here: Year 1 Requirements.